dhis2/dhis2-docs-implementation/content/reference_implementation/laboratory-interoperability.md

 Whichever you choose, keep the mapping out of compiled code, so that changing how results land is a configuration change rather than a release.

-**What this reference implementation does.** A dedicated layer — the IOL, built on [Apache Camel](https://camel.apache.org/) — configured rather than coded.
+**What this reference implementation does.** A dedicated layer of its own, built on [Apache Camel](https://camel.apache.org/) and configured rather than coded.
 The part worth borrowing is less the technology than where the mapping is kept: **both the structural transformation and the terminology mapping live in DHIS2, not in the layer.** The transformation that turns a laboratory report into a DHIS2 event is a script held in the DHIS2 datastore, so changing how a result maps onto your stage is a datastore edit rather than a redeployment; the